-When moving houses, property owners need to decide whether to let or sell their home.
+When moving houses, property owners need to decide whether to let their house to tenants or sell their home.
 The choice can be complicated and the correct solution varies depending on the situation.
 For some, their home can become a liability instead of an asset, while for others it may be an excellent source of steady rent income.
 Should you rent out your home or sell it and retain its full value immediately?

 Whether you are relocating for a temporary new job or moving in with a new partner, you should perhaps keep your house until you have settled in your new situation and feel absolutely certain that you will not be soon returning to your current home.
 Selling a property you are emotionally attached to might feel like a mistake, especially if things don’t go well after you relocate.
 Another reason to keep your house is its potential value.
 It is very difficult even for industry experts to predict whether house prices will go up or down in the next few years.
 As recent data shows, house prices have been increasing in the past few decades – after a few years or decades, your house will inevitably cost more than what you initially paid for it.